a frika post

 Bite Splint: Your Comprehensive Guide to Relief from Jaw Pain and Teeth Grinding

-Lukas Fuchs vor 3 Wochen Prothesen & Orthesen 3 Min.
+Lukas Fuchs vor 2 Monaten Prothesen & Orthesen 3 Min.
 Lesezeit

 Do you wake up with a sore jaw, headache, or sensitive teeth?
 You might be grinding your teeth at night, a condition known as bruxism.
 A bite splint could be the solution you've been searching for.
 This guide explores everything you need to know about bite splints, from their purpose and benefits to cost and care.